 - Biomega: Turned into a giant wormlike thing.

-- Gaunaverse: Consumed by the Gaunas.
+- Sidoniaverse: Consumed by the Gaunas.

-- Humongous Mecha: Show up in short stories Zeb-Noid and Winged Armor Suzumega and the new serial Knights Of Sidonia seems to be Nihei's take on the typical Mecha story.
+- Humongous Mecha: Show up in short stories Zeb-Noid and Winged Armor Suzumega and the new serial Knights of Sidonia seems to be Nihei's take on the typical Mecha story.
 Strange in that its mechs lack the technorganic quality that has come to define the author's work.